RB Divisional News

 Special Set Hearings

-All motions that are more than 15 minutes are specially set through the Judicial Assistant.
+All hearings that require more than 10 minutes are specially set through the Judicial Assistant.
 Prior to requesting hearing date and time, please make sure that ALL Motion(s) are filed and docketed with the Clerk of Court.
 If there is an attorney on both sides several dates are given to the setting party so that a date and time can be coordinated as a professional courtesy.
-The Court does not allowed phone appearances if Motions are more than 15 minutes long.

 Landlord / Tenant Cases

-Evictions are set and noticed by the court for Tuesdays of each week at 10:15 a.m.
-Evictions that are not resolved, the case is set for Final Hearings / Non-Jury Trial.
+Evictions hearings are set and noticed by the court for Tuesdays of each week at 10:15 a.m.
+Evictions cases that are not resolved at that time will be scheduled for Final Hearings / Non-Jury Trial.